SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    as long as they conform to the ``Sequence`` protocol.
    <link to Sequence definition>

 ..
-QUESTION: are there any plans for enums to conform to Sequence?
-   If so, they might make for a good example.
-   What would the syntax be if they did?
-   'for planet in Planet'?

-..
 TODO: for (index, object) in enumerate(collection) and also for i in indices(collection) { collection[i] }